PRENATAL BONDING (BINDUNGSANALYSE BY RAFFAI)*

 76835 GLEISWEILER/GERMANY, IM HINTERMORGEN 27(CONTACT)

-ABSTRACT: Prenatal Bonding (Bindungsanalyse by Raffai) provides the possibility of creating an intense bonding between mother and fetus, of being witness to the development of the fetus in the womb and realizing the early growth of the personality.
-The same way any prenatal dysfunctions can be recognized including the capacity for immediate healing.
-In this respect the method is at the same time an instrument of pre- and perinatal research, an empowerment of bonding between mother and fetus and a great help for giving birth much more easily.
-After birth the baby has a remarkable degree of self-esteem and good access to its personal potential.
+ABSTRACT: Prenatal Bonding (BA) provides the possibility of creating an intense bonding between mother and baby, of being witness to the development of the fetus in the womb and realizing the early growth of his personality.
+In this respect the method is at the same time an instrument of pre- and perinatal research, an empowerment of bonding between mother and fetus and of great help to give birth much more easily.
+After birth the baby has a remarkable degree of self-esteem and good access to its personal potential. - Frequent effects of Prenatal Bonding (BA) are a far-reaching reduction of preterm birth, a substantial decrease of obstetrical interventions and caesarean sections, a reduction of birth trauma and on the side of the mother a prevention of postpartum depression.
+Breast feeding is easy to manage from the beginning.

 THE INCEPTION OF PRENATAL BONDING (BA)